|

 Making the first plunge beyond the "Danger: Do Not Enter" gates is probably the biggest step in beginning one's journey into the world of the subway tunnels.
 The short stainless-steel gates are located at either end of every subway platform.
 Security cameras monitor many of the platforms, so be sure to have a good look around for any security cameras before you start fiddling with the gate.
 You also have the option of viewing the security monitors inside the collector's booth to see exactly what the collector can see.
 The gates may seem locked when you first try them, but they don't actually have locks.
 The doors to the gates must be pulled upwards and then pushed.
 (I learned this trick when I was eight, at an Ontario Science Centre display called The Garden Gate.
 I knew science would come in handy one day.)

 Top: Square tunnels.
+Bottom: Not.

 Naturally the best time to enter the tunnels is when the subway is least populated, late on weeknights and early on weekend mornings.
 Subway service starts around 6AM every morning (except Sundays when it starts around 9AM), and ends around 1:30AM every night.
 It is possible to continue exploring after 1:30AM during the brief four-hour interval when the subways sleep, but this is much more dangerous since one can no longer use the station platforms as a safe homebase.
 Security staff stay on duty after closing, and even after all the passenger trains have finished their runs and returned to the shipyards, the tunnels may still be populated by a variety of maintenance vehicles, including a vacuum car and two tunnel-washer cars.